IRS Forms

 Deadlines, Sequencing, And Common Scenarios

 Think of the deadline as “the return’s regular due date without extensions.”
-For C corporations, that is generally the 15th day of the fourth month after year end.
+For C corporations, that is generally the 15th day of the fourth month after year end, with one exception worth flagging, corporations with a fiscal year ending June 30 must file by the 15th day of the third month after year end.
 File Form 4466 after year end, before your Form 1120, and not later than that unextended due date.
 If you file your return first, you are out of the quick‑refund lane for that year.

 Year End Unextended 1120 due date Latest date to file 4466